joejenett/simply/_posts/2021-11-12-heres-to-simplicity.md

 permalink: /heres-to-simplicity/
 slug: heres-to-simplicity
 ---
-<p>To borrow a phrase from <a href="https://blogroll.org/keeping-it-simple/" title="Keeping it simple - Blogroll.org">Ray</a>, I’ve been working hard to “simplify the mission” around here too.
+<p>To borrow a phrase from <a title="link no longer available">Ray</a>, I’ve been working hard to “simplify the mission” around here too.
 The first stage of my simplification project started about 6 months ago - it’s almost done.</p>

 <p>Ray was talking about his sensible simplification of <a href="https://blogroll.org/" title="Ye Olde Blogroll">Blogroll.org</a>.
 The change not only helped bring back the fun for him - it also improved the user experience.
 I like it!</p>